lukatutberidze/LukaTutberidze/README.md

 - Currently mastering algorithms and data structures.
 Beginner in ML

-- Fun fact: I'm among the top 200 users of codewars.
+- Fun fact: On codewars, I'm among the top 100 in python.

 - Student at SCSA - Scientific Cyber Security Associaction